Syria unrest: 'Bloodiest day' as troops fire on rallies

 President Bashar al-Assad's lifting of the emergency had been seen as a concession to the protesters.

 In their first joint statement since the protests broke out, activists co-ordinating the mass demonstrations demanded the establishment of a democratic political system.

 Political unrest in Syria developed after revolts elsewhere in the Arab world, which saw the downfall of the Tunisian and Egyptian presidents and an ongoing civil war in Libya.

-At least 260 people are said to have died since it began last month.'Rain of bullets'
+At least 260 people are said to have died since it began last month.

 The state news agency Sana said only that security forces had used tear gas and water cannon "to prevent clashes between protesters and citizens and protect public property", and "some" people had been injured.

 Deaths were reported by opposition activists and witnesses in Ezra, a village near the flash-point southern town of Deraa, and the Douma suburb of Damascus, as well as the Damascus district of Barzeh, the city of Homs and other areas of the country.

 In Ezra, shooting began when protesters marched to the village mayor's office, and one of the dead is said to be a boy of 11.